JuliaControl/ControlSystems.jl/docs/src/examples/tuning_from_data.md

 plot!(timevec, inputstep, label="Smooth reference trajectory", l=(:dash, :black))
 ```

 The result now looks much better, with some small amount of overshoot.
 The performance is not terrific, taking about 2 seconds to realize the step.
-The problem here is that a PID controller is fundamentally incapable at damping the resonances in this high-order system.
-Indeed, we have a closed-loop system with a 8-dimensional state, but only 3-4 parameters in the PID controller (depending on whether or not we count the filter parameter), so there is no hope for us to arbitrarily place the poles using the PID controller.
+However, attempting to make the response faster using feedback alone will further exacerbate the robustness problems due to the resonance peaks highlighted above.

 Below, we attempt a pole-placement design for comparison.
+Contrary to the PID controller, a pole-placement controller _can_ place all poles of this system arbitrarily (the system is _controllable_, which can be verified using the function [`controllability`](@ref)).

 ## Pole placement